DillonDavidson/s2s/README.md

 *A tool for generating Anki decks from subtitle and video files*

-`s2s` is a lightweight command-line tool that slices up video + subtitle pairs into audio clips and subtitle lines, then generates a ready-to-import Anki deck (TSV).
-I have only tested this on Linux for now.
+`s2s` is a lightweight command-line tool that slices up video + subtitle pairs into audio clips and subtitle lines, then generates a TSV file for importing as an Anki deck.

 ---

 ##  Features
-- C++20 implementation (with parallelization)
-- Extracts audio clips aligned with subtitle timings
+- Extract audio clips aligned with subtitle timings
 - Generates TSV files ready for Anki import
-- Simple CLI with minimal dependencies (just )
+- Simple CLI with minimal dependencies
-- Currently supports: SRT subtitles, MKV video, OGG audio
+- Currently supports: SRT subtitles, MKV video, OGG audio, with plans to expand

 ---

 ## Requirements

 - [FFmpeg](https://ffmpeg.org/) must be installed and available in your PATH
-- A C++20-capable compiler
+- A C++ compiler (I like Clang++)
 - Meson + Ninja build system

 ---